Foddy/node-red-contrib-huemagic/README.md

 | **model**           | object | The model object of the sensor includes model specific information like the model.id, model.manufacturer, model.name and model.type |

 ## Hue Switch
-Use the Hue Switch node to receive button events *(you can find this node under the output category of your nodes palette)*.
+Use the Hue Switch node to receive button events.

 ![Hue Scene Example](https://cloud.foddys.com/o3eV/HueSwitch.png)